 With each metric option you can specify the number of decimal places, between zero and three.

 Enter values in the Min and Max boxes found in the Value Ranges section to determine the values associated with your journey.
 In addition to the minimum and maximum values, you can set up to nine intermediate values.
 For each value, set the color that you would like each stage to be when the metric is less than or equal to that value.

 Let’s say you’ve loaded your journey stage dimension and outcomes into your journey chart, and you want to be able to filter this data for easier viewing.
 There are two ways to accomplish this in your dashboard.

 You will have the option to filter your dashboard page by clicking on the widget directly.
-Navigate to the Journey Chart Widget options, and click the dropdown under When I click a value to select either Do Nothing or Add a Page Filter.
+Navigate to the Journey Chart Widget options, and select whether you would like to apply a filter to the dashboard when you click a value in the Journey Chart Widget.
 If you choose to add a page filter, the filter that will be created will correspond to the stage you selected.
 To remove the filter, simply click the selected stage again.